OpenDSA/OpenDSA/RST/en/Development/Reduction.rst

 Figure :num:`Figure #BlackBox` shows a graphical representation of the general reduction process, showing the role of the two problems, and the two transformations.
-Figure :num:`Figure #PairingBox` shows a similar diagram for the reduction of **SORTING** to **PAIRING**.
+Here is an illustration for applying a similar diagram to the reduction of **SORTING** to **PAIRING**.

-.. _PairingBox:

-.. odsafig:: Images/PairingBox.png
-   :width: 200
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Reduction of SORTING to PAIRING

-   A reduction of **SORTING** to **PAIRING** shown as a "blackbox" diagram.

 .. avembed:: AV/Development/sortToPairReduction.html ss